-[bool, default False] If true, export the WKB as a hexidecimal string.
+[bool, default False] If true, export the WKB as a hexadecimal string.
 The default is to return a binary bytes object.

-[int, default 3] The output dimension for the WKB.
-Supported values are 2 and 3.
+[int, default None] The output dimension for the WKB.
+Supported values are 2, 3 and 4 for GEOS 3.12+.
+Default None will automatically choose 3 or 4, depending on the version of GEOS.
 Specifying 3 means that up to 3 dimensions will be written but 2D geometries will still be represented as 2D in the WKB representation.